Last Updated on

 Tip #8: Lower the Rep Range

 If you really want to increase the amount that you can lift, get bigger strength gains, and a superior hormonal response then lowering the number of reps you perform in a set could be the answer.

 Most people seem to follow the 3 sets of 10 reps approach, which is great for Hypertrophy but not so much for anything else mentioned above.

 Lowering the reps will automatically mean that you can lift more, and doing so will lead to bigger strength adaptations.

 How long do you give yourself between deadlift sets?
 30 seconds?
 60?
-If you are lifting heavy enough than you should be taking around 3 minutes rest between sets.
+If you are lifting heavy enough then you should be taking around 3 minutes to rest between sets.

 This is enough time for your body to recover its ATP stores (fast action energy) sufficiently.